CSnode/Multimodal-Captioning/README.md

 	export CUDA_VISIBLE_DEVICES=""

 ## Caption model
-We have four differt model to generate captions.
-For different model, please look at CNIC, CNIC-H, CNIC-C, CNIC-HC directory, training and testing command for eash caption model is same.
+We have five different model to generate captions.
+For different model, please look at CNIC, CNIC-H, CNIC-C, CNIC-X, CNIC-HC directory, training and testing command for eash caption model is the same.
 For simplicity, we use CNIC for example:

 	cd CNIC